 Fish oils dramatically change gut bacteria for better health

-But a major health benefit is their ability to reduce chronic inflammation in the body.
+But a major health benefit of fish oil tablets is their ability to reduce chronic inflammation in the body.
 Chronic inflammation is invariably the precursor to chronic illness.

 One mechanism is their direct ability to down-regulate an enzyme called Cox-2 known to stimulate localized cellular inflammatory hormones called eicosanoids made in the nuclear envelope of every cell in the body.

-We have long recommended that almost everybody from the young to the old, should take a daily fish oil supplement.
+We have long recommended on our websites that almost everybody from the young to the old, should take a daily fish oil or a ‘clean’ krill oil supplement.